 Any notices of initial qualifying events of divorce or loss of dependent child status, second qualifying events or Social Security disability determinations that you give must be in writing.
 Your notice must be received by the plan administrator or its designee no later than the last day of the required 60-day notice period unless you mail it.
-If mailed, your notice must be postmarked no later than the last day of the required 60-day of the required 60-day notice period.
+If mailed, your notice must be postmarked no later than the last day of the required 60-day notice period.